losttrain68/character-ideas/warlock-circus.md

 ### The Blade Spinner

-This character and his partner are the whole reason I had to create the stupid circus.
-Expect more elswhere on them.
+[Lamlis and Corrin.](https://github.com/losttrain68/character-ideas/blob/main/lamlis-corrin.md#lamlis--corrin) This character and his partner are the whole reason I had to create the stupid circus.

 ### The Tabaxi Defiler